infinum/mobx-collection-store/README.md

 * `static.type` - Type of the model
 * `static.defaults` - An object with default model properties
 * `update(data)` - Update the model with new data (object)
-* `set(prop, value)` - Set a property to the specified value
+* `assign(prop, value)` - Set a property to the specified value
 * `toJS()` - Convert the model into a plain JS Object in order to be serialized

-Note: If a field is an array of references, dont' modify it directly - use `set` method instead.
+*Note:* New properties should be added to the model by using the `assign` method, not by direct assignment.

 ## TODO